ELCAIT/terraform-provider-youtrack/README.md

 OpenTofu provider for YouTrack to manage settings, roles, custom fields, and project templates.

+This software is licensed under the Mozilla Public License 2.0 (MPL-2.0).
+See the LICENSE file for details.

 ## Provider Source

 Use the provider from the OpenTofu registry as: